Khachod Dechen Ling

 Khachod Dechen Ling is just a three-minute walk to Hudson River Park’s Greenway (spanning eight miles from the tip of Manhattan to W. 59th Street).
 KDL is also within easy walking distance to Tibet House, New York University, The New School, the Rubin Museum of (Himalayan) Art, the Whitney, and the High Line, an innovative green space fashioned out of a former 30ft elevated railway that offers city and river views, art installations, and unique seating for quiet introspection and watching the world go by.

 19th c.
-Abingdon Square Park, steps from Khachod Dechen Ling in the West Village district of NYC.
+Abingdon Square Park, steps from Khachod Dechen Ling in the landmark W. Village district of NYC.

 “The dharma is no one’s property.